Quantifying spike train synchrony and directionality: Measures and Applications: Conclusion

-Looking into the future, there are several promising avenues for methodological advancement: For the SPIKE-Distance and SPIKE-Synchronization (and potentially even SPIKE-Order) one could try to find a way to add event magnitudes as weights to individual events, similar to what has been done with the earth mover distance (which contains the Victor-Purpura metric as a special case \cite{sihn2019spike}).
+Looking into the future, there are several promising avenues for methodological advancement: For the SPIKE-Distance and SPIKE-Synchronization (and potentially even SPIKE-Order and Spike Train Order) one could try to find a way to add event magnitudes as weights to individual events, similar to what has been done with the earth mover distance (which is closely related to the Victor-Purpura metric \cite{Victor96, sihn2019spike}).
 Among others, this could be very interesting in a meta-analysis of epileptic seizure recordings, where the length of the seizure would serve as weight.
 Comparing results with or without using these weights would provide very valuable information about the significance of the seizure duration, for example in epileptic seizure risk forecasting \cite{leguia2021seizure}.
-In latency correction there is still a need to explore in more detail the intertwined relationship between the sorting of spike trains (which is based on latencies as well) and the latency correction itself \cite{Mariani25}.
+For all the methods and algorithms there is also a need to explore in more detail the effect of unreliability in data acquisition which becomes increasingly relevant, particularly in cases in which larger and larger amounts of spiking activity are inferred from large-scale calcium imaging.
+In latency correction we actually looked at this \cite{Kreuz22, Mariani25}, but also in this area there are some unresolved issues.
+For example, it is still necessary to explore in more detail the intertwined relationship between the sorting of spike trains (which is based on latencies as well) and the latency correction itself \cite{Mariani25}.

 Last but not least, there are many more potential applications to experimental data: For the two spike train distances (ISI and SPIKE) and SPIKE-synchronization (as well as their adaptive generalizations \cite{Satuvuori17}) these include tracking the neuronal reliability in datasets similar to the one in \cite{Mainen95}, more thorough investigations of stimulus discrimination and clustering in the context of neuronal coding \cite{QuianQuiroga13}, as well as detailed analysis of spatio-temporal propagation patterns in state of the art multi-electrode recordings \cite{schroter2025advances}.
 On the other hand, the Spike Train Order framework combined with latency correction will allow to judge the faithfulness of activity propagation between different neurons or between different brain areas \cite{Kumar10} or, in the context of neuronal coding, to estimate to what extent the response to repeated presentation of a stimulus is independent of variations in onset latency \cite{levakova2015review}.